andreaskern/libre/README.md

 libre
 =====

-collection of links to creative commons licensed work
+my personal collection of links to creative commons licensed work.

 to download a file use wget and use the *.lnk file as input